-At Los Robles Regional Medical Center, we are proud to offer as much information to assist you in preparing for your delivery.
-We present a complete education program for you and your family to answer the important questions you have about childbirth.
+We’re excited that you’re considering Los Robles Health System for your special delivery.
+We’re proud to offer a complete education program for you and your family to answer the important questions you have about childbirth.

 Classes we offer

-- Maternity tour: Our maternity orientation is designed to acquaint expectant parents in their third trimester with the services and philosophy of our Family Birthing Center.
-During the orientation, you may have the opportunity to visit the Family Birthing Center, hear about the hospital's approach to maternity care and ask questions of our maternity staff.
+- Maternity Tour: Our maternity orientation is designed to acquaint expectant parents with the services and philosophy of our Family Birthing Center.
+Join us virtually for a tour of our center and to hear about the hospital’s approach to maternity care.

 What to take to the hospital when having a baby